 An agent who works with a team is more likely to provide you with comprehensive support during the buying or selling process.
 Since most agents work with several clients at once, having a support staff on hand can help them stay organized and on time.
 They will also be able to provide a higher level of customer service and help you resolve any issues that may arise more quickly than agents who work solo.

 After choosing your agent, you will be asked to sign a buyer’s or listing agreement, depending on whether you are buying or selling a home.
 These documents state that the agent will act in your best interest and outlines the rights and responsibilities for both you and your agent.
 Some agreements allow buyers or sellers to work with another agent if a better deal comes up, while others exclusively commit the agent and buyer or seller to work with each other throughout the entire process.
 Exclusive agreements generally ensure that the real estate agent will dedicate more time to helping you with your transaction, but speak with your agent to discuss your needs and find the right contract format.

 At the end of the process, you should be able to select an agent who understands your priorities, meshes with your personality and working style, and has extensive experience with homes like yours.
-If you are buying or selling a home in the Virginia Beach area, consider working with Katie Zarpas Group.
-Katie Zarpas has years of experience with country homes, historic homes, vacation properties, and more within the area, and the industry has recognized her expertise with numerous awards.
-Contact Katie Zarpas Group at 757-500-5596, or by scheduling an appointment online for more information about working with a real estate agent or to set up a free consultation to discuss your home purchase or sale.
+If you are buying or selling a home in the Virginia Beach area, consider working with The Katie Zarpas Group.
+The Katie Zarpas Group has years of experience with country homes, historic homes, vacation properties, and more within the area, and the industry has recognized their expertise with numerous awards.
+Contact The Katie Zarpas Group at 757-500-5596, or by scheduling an appointment online for more information about working with a real estate agent.